pranit0928/jenkins-pipeline-for-eks/README.md

 ##### Once you’re done, click again on “Add Credentials” and do the same for your AWS Secret Key.
 In ID type “AWS_SECRET_ACCESS_KEY”:

-Once you’re done, click again on “Add Credentials” and do the same for your AWS Secret Key.
-In ID type “AWS_SECRET_ACCESS_KEY”:

 ![image](https://github.com/user-attachments/assets/c3b73354-3149-4b6e-b91f-c189d8a469f6)

 ##### Now all the credentials are set up: